House | 3 bedrooms | sleeps 4

 |Rooms||3 bedrooms, 2 bathrooms of which 1 En suites and 1 Shower rooms|

-We have a double room, a teenager's room with cabin bed and single sofa bed and a single room.
-There is also a double futon in the summer house available.
+We have a double room and 2 single rooms.
+There is also a double futon in the summer house.
 Both bathrooms have shower and toilet.
-The downstairs bathroom also has a Japanese "ufuru" (hot tub).
+The downstairs bathroom also has a Japanese-stlye bath or "ufuru".

-Telephone calls up to 1 hour are free to UK and EU countries (this does not include calls to mobile phones from either line).
+Telephone calls to landline numbers in UK and EU countries are free for up to 1 hour. (this does not include calls to mobile phones from either line).
 We have outdoor and indoor clothes drying facilities, including a Sheila Maid in the stairwell.

 Bed linen and kitchen and hand towels are provided.
 Please bring your own bath and beach towels.

-We don't have television or a TV licence but you can watch non-live TV on i-player or similar.
+We don't have television or a TV licence but you can watch non-live TV on i-player or similar on our super fast broadband - up to 25mgps.

-Private garden with seating area under willow and hammock space between the trees.
-Small vegetable plot, fruit bushes and trees and 2 laying chickens.
-Fresh eggs and garden produce are available in return for a maximum 10 minutes a day in taking care of the chickens and vegetable patch.
+Private garden with seating area under willow and hammock between the trees.
+Small vegetable plot, fruit bushes and trees.
 Bike shed available (please request combination number in advance if intending to use).
 Resident parking (permits available on arrival).

 The West Country / Devon region